quipucords/quipucords/docs/source/man.rst

 Name
 ----

-qpc - Discover and manage product entitlement metadata from various sources.
+qpc - Inspect and report on product entitlement metadata from various sources, including networks and systems management solutions.

 Synopsis